berlinonline/jinjardf/doc/rdf_filters.md

 Return an rdflib `URIRef` with the IRI that was passed as the value.
 When used as a Jinja filter, the value passed is the `iri`.
+This is useful when we want to use use rdflib's API for URIRefs, or if we want to compare the IRI with another URIRef.

 **Usage in a template**: